 Dietrich Bonhoeffer was a pastor in Germany at the height of Nazi power.
 The Regime had taken control of the state-run church to help support their ideology with religious rhetoric, and most faithful Christians had fled the country or gone into hiding.
 However, Bonhoeffer and some of his contemporaries stayed in Germany (or in Bonhoeffer's case, returned to Germany) to set up secret seminaries in order to train pastors for ministry in the midst of a war-torn society.
-While running these seminaries Bonhoeffer wrote a summary text of how to accomplish the same kind of seminary elsewhere, published under the title Life Together.
+While running these seminaries, Bonhoeffer wrote a summary text of how to accomplish the same kind of seminary elsewhere, published under the title Life Together.

-This brief background should help us understand a crucial underpinning of Bonhoeffer's work; for him, Christian community was utterly vital to living a faithful Christian life.
+This brief background should help us understand a crucial underpinning of Bonhoeffer's work: for him, Christian community was utterly vital to living a faithful Christian life.
 He was hiding out with fellow believers confronted with the real risk of losing their lives for the sake of staying faithful to Christ.
-This threat made precious to him what many of us take for granted; "It is grace, nothing but grace, that we are allowed to live in community with Christian brethren."
+This threat made precious to him what many of us take for granted.
+"It is grace, nothing but grace, that we are allowed to live in community with Christian brethren."

 If we're honest, many of us believe Christian community is less of a grace from God and more of a perk, an obligation, or even a burden.
-Here in modern-day America we tend to treat community as a source for meeting our own ends, to give me company, acceptance, accolades, or benefits.
+Here in modern-day America, we tend to treat community as a source for meeting our own ends, to give me company, acceptance, accolades, or benefits.
 We can try to climb our social environment like a ladder; we can treat our neighbors like extras in our life's movie; we can fear others as a liability on our happiness.
 Today's American disposition is, on the whole, contrary to true Christian community.

-Reflecting back to week one and our Biblical summary of community we can easily see these American assumptions for what they are: a false gospel.
+Reflecting back to week one and our Biblical summary of community, we can easily see these American assumptions for what they are: a false gospel.
 Much of our cultural context would tell us community really exists to serve our own purposes, but Christians follow a savior who "came not to be served but to serve."
-(Mark 10:45) Our social environment is characterized by surrounding yourself with those who agree with you and shunning those who don't; Christians walk the hard road of clinging faithfully to Christ while loving and praying for their enemies.
-(Matt.
-5:44) And while the American Dream preaches self-sufficiency as a virtue, Christians believe that God supplies for our every need in the midst of our weakness.
-(2 Cor.
-8:9)
+(Mark 10:45) Our social environment is characterized by surrounding yourself with those who agree with you and shunning those who don't, but